What We Do

 Love, Portland does things differently.

-The homelessness crisis is tearing communities apart nationwide, and the Portland region is among the hardest-hit areas.
-To effectively address this issue, we need to innovate.
-Not just how we allocate our resources, but how we view the issue altogether.
-To do this, we’ll have to expand how we discuss the pathway to stability—our community-wide plan for funding an end to the homelessness crisis.
+The homelessness crisis is tearing families and communities apart nationwide, and the Portland region is among the hardest-hit areas.
+To effectively address this issue, we need more innovation & collaboration- not just in how we allocate our resources, but how we view the issue altogether.

-Here’s how most people see the homelessness continuum of care:
+Here’s how many people view the homelessness crisis

 The truth is, homelessness is not simply an individual failure.
-It’s the result of numerous societal breakdowns that often happen long before most people see any crisis emerge.
+It’s the result of numerous societal breakdowns that often happen long before most of us see a tent on the street.

 Industry experts have identified a handful of these societal breakdowns:

-Together, we can create the social safety net our community needs.
+Together, we can create a prevention ecosystem strong enough to catch people before they fall.
 But it will take all of us.

 Our Process

-Love, Portland focuses on five funding areas that speak directly to the root causes of homelessness.
+Love, Portland funds five areas that speak directly to the root causes of homelessness.

 As of 2017, 40% of Americans reported being unable to come up with $400 in the event of an emergency, putting them at risk of homelessness.
 To address this—and avoid the high costs of rehousing families—we must preemptively assist those at greatest risk.